The Pros & Cons of Card-Linked Marketing

 Remember: CLM is intended as a targeted marketing tactic.
 It doesn’t work if it doesn’t communicate effectively.

-Targeting refers to more than simply identifying a customer, because while you might have the right buyer, you may have the wrong place or time.
+Targeting refers to more than simply identifying a customer.
+While you might have the right buyer, you may have the wrong place or time.
 This inability to predict relevance, especially when combined with excessively-long redemption windows, is a key shortcoming of card-linked marketing.

-CLM is a Value Tool…if Used Properly
+CLM is a Valuable Tool…if Used Properly